sanfinity-Iot/openremote/Demo-Smart-City.md

 First of all, the Manager UI functionality is described in the next paragraph [Online Demo Smart City](#online-demo-smart-city---read-mode).
-It illustrates how the integration of several vertical solutions in a central OpenRemote platform, benefits a Smart City or Smart Building.

-Next, the full OpenRemote Manager with 'Admin' access is explained in the second paragraph [OpenRemote Manager - Admin Mode](#openremote-manager---admin-mode).
+Next, the full OpenRemote Manager with 'Admin' access is explained in [OpenRemote Manager - Admin Mode](#openremote-manager---admin-mode).

-Finally, in the third paragraph, we explain how to [configure and fully style the OpenRemote platform](#white-labelling-your-own-iot-platform)
+Finally, in the third paragraph, we explain how to [configure and fully style the OpenRemote platform](#white-labelling-your-own-iot-platform).

 # Online Demo Smart City - Read Mode